Doomsday Machine

 Social struggle forever?

-European plantation owners needed more labourers, strong and sturdy ones.
-European slave traders brought the enslaved from Africa in ships and crammed them into cargo holds in chains and with little room to move.
-Unhygienic conditions, dehydration, dysentery, and scurvy led to an average mortality rate of 15% during the voyage.
+European plantation owners needed a more sturdy workforce.
+European traders brought them from Africa by boatloads, crammed them into cargo holds, and chained them, leaving little room to move, to maximise profits by efficient use of available space.
+Slavery was common in Africa.
+Tribespeople captured and enslaved members of other tribes.
+The European slave trade dramatically increased demand for slaves and made it a lucrative business, so hunting people for profit became commonplace.
+Unhygienic conditions, dehydration, dysentery, and scurvy caused one out of six to die during the voyage.
 Between 1526 and 1860, slave traders put an estimated 12.5 million Africans on ships in Africa, and 10.7 million survived the trip to the Americas.
-Slave traders did not see them as humans.

 History of blacks in the United States

-Slavery caused a civil war in the United States.
+The abolition of slavery became the central issue in the 1860-1865 US Civil War.
 The Northern states had abolished slavery soon after the American Revolution.
-They didn’t depend on slave labour.
+Their economies didn’t depend on slave labour.
 That was different in the South.
-The invention of the cotton gin was a boon to the cotton industry and even increased the demand for slave labour.
-Slave plantations in the United States produced two-thirds of the global cotton supply by 1860.
-Remarkable efficiency improvements came from record-keeping by tracking each person’s output and harshly punishing those who didn’t meet their assigned production targets.
+The invention of the cotton gin had turned into a boon to the cotton industry and greatly increased the demand for slave labour.
+By 1860, slave plantations in the United States produced two-thirds of the global cotton supply.
+Remarkable efficiency improvements came from tracking each person’s output and punishing those who failed to meet their production targets.
+These punishments usually were beatings.

-The dispute leading to the Civil War was about whether or not to allow slavery in the new territories in the West.
+The dispute leading to the Civil War was over whether to allow slavery in the new territories in the West.
 The controversy came to a head when Abraham Lincoln, who opposed slavery’s expansion, became president, and Southern states seceded.
-Lincoln, hoping to reunite the country, didn’t plan to abolish slavery at first.
-That changed when a peace deal remained out of sight, and the North needed more soldiers to fight the war.
-Lincoln then signed the Emancipation Declaration of 1 January 1863, which freed the enslaved and allowed them to enter the army of the North.
-Many enslaved escaped and fled from the South to obtain their freedom and to join the Northern Army.
+Lincoln, hoping to reunite the country, didn’t plan to abolish slavery in the South at first.
+That changed when a peace deal remained out of sight, and the North needed soldiers to fight the war.
+Lincoln then signed the Emancipation Proclamation on 1 January 1863, which freed the slaves and allowed them to enlist in the army.
+Many slaves escaped and fled to the North to obtain their freedom and to join the Northern Army.

-At the time, Frederick Douglass was an influential black writer.
-He complained about the unequal pay of black soldiers, who earned less than white privates.
+At the time, Frederick Douglass, an influential black writer, complained about the unequal pay of black soldiers, who earned less than white privates.
 The North’s weak response to the cruel treatment of black prisoners of war by the South also angered him.
-He forced himself into President Lincoln’s office, and the two men learned to know each other.
+He forced his way into President Lincoln’s office, and the two men came to know each other.
 It was a learning experience for both.
-Lincoln learned how slavery affected black people, while Douglass came to understand the political reality.
-Whites didn’t accept the equality of blacks.
-John Wilkes Booth assassinated Lincoln for promising blacks suffrage.
+Lincoln learned how slavery affected the lives of black people, while Douglass came to understand the political reality.
+Most whites weren’t ready for black emancipation.
+Not much later, John Wilkes Booth assassinated Lincoln for promising blacks suffrage.
+That was a bit too much equality for many whites at the time.

 After the Civil War, whites regained control in the South.
 Paramilitary groups, such as the Ku Klux Klan and the White Man’s League, disrupted political campaigning, ran officeholders out of town, lynched black voters, and committed voter fraud.
 The federal government didn’t stop it.
-Voting became more restrictive, for instance, with literacy requirements and underfunding or closing black schools.
+Voting for blacks became more restrictive with literacy requirements combined with the underfunding or closing of black schools.
 States and counties introduced laws to enforce racial segregation, the so-called Jim Crow laws.
-Successful blacks faced violence and destruction of their businesses and were killed, for instance, during the Tulsa massacre of 1921.
+Successful blacks faced violence, destruction of their businesses and killing by violent mobs of whites.
+The most famous example of that is the Tulsa massacre of 1921.

 Racial segregation officially ended in the 1960s after the civil rights movement took on the issue.
-The non-violent resistance under the leadership of Martin Luther King was successful because of television, as scenes of police violence highlighted the oppression of blacks and damaged the credibility of the United States.
-It forced President Kennedy to act.
+Television made non-violent resistance under the leadership of Martin Luther King a success.
+Scenes of police violence highlighted the oppression of blacks, and the world could see it.
+It damaged the credibility of the United States, which was at the time in a propaganda war with the Soviet Union to win the hearts and minds of formerly colonised peoples.
+That forced President Kennedy to act.
 And one century after Lincoln signed the Emancipation Declaration, he signed the Civil Rights Act.
-Since then, everyone in the United States has been equal before the law, but whites and blacks in the United States still don’t mingle often but go their separate ways.
+Both presidents acted for political reasons rather than moral ones.
+Since then, everyone in the United States has been equal before the law, even though not always in practice.

 Something went wrong somewhere

-There might be a relationship between the strength of communities and families and success.
-Asians do well in US society.
+here likely is a relationship between the strength of communities and families and success in society.
 You have an advantage when you grow up in a stable environment with married parents.
-Married parents can invest more time in raising children and providing for them.
-It doesn’t explain why Muslims from North Africa perform poorly in European societies.
-There is more to the issue of success in society than family and community alone.
-Attitudes towards society and education may also matter.
-Blacks and North Africans often feel resentment and think society is not theirs.
-Blacks may say it is a white man’s world, so it is not theirs.
-And if you don’t believe you are part of society, you are less likely to participate.
+Married parents can invest more time in raising and providing for their children.
+It doesn’t explain why Muslims often perform poorly in European societies, as they usually have strong family ties.
+And so, there is more to the issue.
+Attitudes towards education and society also matter.
+Blacks and Muslims may feel resentment and think that society is not for them.
+Blacks may say it is a white man’s world.
+And if you believe you aren’t a fully recognised member of society and never will be because you are black or Muslim, you are less likely to participate and contribute positively.

-Rodney King speeded on the highway and refused to stop.
-The police pursued him in a chase.
-After they had stopped him, police officers kicked him and beat him with batons, causing severe injuries.
-King had been on parole for robbery.
-There are similar cases.
 In 2013, the acquittal of a neighbourhood watch in the fatal shooting of the 17-year-old Trayvon Martin gave rise to the Black Lives Matter movement.
 Martin had no convictions.
-The police had once found jewellery in his possession but couldn’t prove he had stolen it.
+The police had once found jewellery in his possession, but couldn’t prove he had stolen it.
 The death of George Floyd in 2020 is another noteworthy case.
-A police officer knelt on Floyd’s neck for over nine minutes while Floyd was handcuffed and lying face-down in the street, leading to his death.
+A police officer knelt on Floyd’s neck for over nine minutes while Floyd was handcuffed and lying face-down in the street, contributing to his death.
 Floyd allegedly had used a counterfeit twenty-dollar bill.
-He had served eight jail terms on petty crimes.
-Young black men fill US prisons.
-If the police violence stops, that will remain so.
+He had served eight jail terms for petty crimes.
+The problem with Black Lives Matter is that their case has little merit.
+Blacks are three times as likely to be killed by the police as whites, but six times as likely to be convicted of a crime.
+Relative to the number of violent crime suspects per race, the police killed fewer blacks than whites.

 Historical perspective

-We view things from today’s perspective and look at the past with today’s values.
-It doesn’t help to understand history or social progress.
-Darwin wrote about a slave owner, ‘I was present when a kind-hearted man was on the point of separating forever the men, women, and little children of a large number of families who had long lived together.’
-He was a kind man but didn’t see the enslaved as people.
-Among the Nazis were family men who cared for their wives and children.
-They only didn’t see Jews as people, either.
+We view things from today’s perspective and assess the past through today’s values.
+It doesn’t help to understand history or social changes.
+Slavery has long been normal in many parts of the world.
+The Bible does not speak out against it.
+That Christians gradually came to reject it is a remarkable historical development.
+Slave owners thus didn’t think they were doing anything wrong.
+They could be kind people, and still treat their slaves cruelly.
+Darwin wrote, ‘I was present when a kind-hearted man was on the point of separating forever the men, women, and little children of a large number of families who had long lived together.’
+He could only do that if he didn’t view slaves as people.
+Among the Nazis exterminating Jews in the concentration camps were family men who cared for their wives and children.
+Most of us are capable of allowing or contributing to atrocities.

-Featured image: Storming of the Bastille and arrest of Governor M. de Launay on 14 July 1789.
-Public domain.
+Featured image: Storming of the Bastille and arrest of Governor M. de Launay on 14 July 1789. ublic domain.